samedhk/web/btech_revision/signal_processing/signals_and_systems/main.md

 ## Systems
 A system can be viewed as any process that results in the transformation of signals.
 Thus, a system has an input signal and an output signal which is related to the input through the system transformation.

 **Impulse response** of a system is the response or output of a system when the input given is an impulse signal.
-In the below system, \(h(t)\) is the impulse response of the system.
+In the below system, $h(t)$ is the impulse response of the system.

 ![system](system.svg)